 These custom fields allow you to associate Aha! records with other records.
-The Aha! record relationships support adding a custom field for Products, Goals, Initiatives, Competitors, Personas, Releases, Features, Ideas and Users.
+The Aha! record relationships support adding a custom field for products, goals, initiatives, competitors, personas, releases, features, ideas, and users.

 Custom table relationships

+Step 2.
 Add the custom field to a custom field layout

-Once a custom field is created, you need to add it to a custom field layout.
+Now that you have created the custom field, you need to add it to a custom field layout.
 What is a layout?
-It’s how you determine where you want custom fields to appear on the screen.
+It’s where you determine where you want custom fields to display on the page.

-- Add a new layout
+- Add a new custom field layout.

-- Modify an existing layout - To modify an existing or cloned layout, select Edit and drag a custom field from the Available Fields column to the Visible Fields column.
-You can also use the search function to quickly find the custom fields you need from the list.
-To remove a field, simply move it back over to Available Fields and it will no longer be visible in that layout.
+- Modify an existing custom field layout.
+Hover to the right of the layout you want to edit in the Actions column, and then click Edit.
+Drag and drop each field from the Available Fields column to the Visible Fields column in the desired order.
+You can also use the search field to quickly find the custom fields you need from the list.
+To remove a field, simply move it back over to Available Fields and it will no longer display that layout.